createlogic/Web-Front-end-Development-Guidelines/directorystructure.md

 ###source
 This directory will contain the actual source with all the actual files without any compression or concatenation.

-###documentation
-This directory would contain necessary documentation to support templates structure, code style & various other aspects.

-###build
-This directory would contain the production version of the source using a build process using Grunt.
-All the plugins contributing to the build would also be provided with the package for an easy source update and build process.

-####Source directory structure
-General overview of the directory structure is as follows:
+**Directory Structure** General overview of the directory structure for `source` directory is as follows:

     ├── css
     |	├── reset.css